Magnolia Vineyards and Winery is owned and operated by the Marchione Family with Glenn and Tina as proprieters.

 Glenn & Tina began dedicating a portion of each weekend to looking at available farm land, taking classes on winemaking and grape growing or volunteering to get hands on experience in every aspect they could.
 In 2008 they found the "perfect" parcel of land with rolling hills, good drainage and soil, mountain views and peace & quiet without being TOO far out from civilization and the hustle and bustle of their day jobs.

 In May 2008 they purchased the first 25 acre plot in Amissville in Rappahannock County and immediately began purchasing farming equipment, erecting deer fencing and having trellis installed.
 The first 3 acres of vines were planted in 2009 and a fourth acre planted in 2011.
 Their family farm house, including a winery housed in the customized garage and a tasting room installed in the basement, completed construction in August 2013, the same time they were able to purchase the adjacent 25 acre tract.
 The Spring of 2014 they expanded the vines another 3 acres and now have 7 of the 50 acres under vine (with Cabernet Franc, Cabernet Sauvignon, Petit Verdot, Sangiovese, Viognier and Merlot planted).
-The tasting room opened to the general public that summer and with the positive reception of their wines, they have begun designing a separate winery & tasting room structure.
-Construction on the ridgeline with the views of the Blue Ridge and Old Rag is hoped for in the next 1-2 years.
+The tasting room opened to the general public that summer and with the positive reception of their wines, they have begun construction of a separate winery & tasting room structure.
+Construction on the ridgeline with the views of the Blue Ridge and Old Rag is planned to be completed in Spring or Summer of 2019.

 The Marchiones welcome all visitors coming out with a hearty